parse-community/parse-dashboard/README.md

 ## Deploying in production

+For production deployments, it's recommended to use the npm package

+1. Create a folder for your project
+2. run `$ npm init`
+3. Create your dashboard.json in the root ot your project
+4. run `$ npm install --save parse-dashboard`
+5. add a start script in your package.json  `"start": "parse-dashboard --config ./dahsboard.json"`
+6. run `$ npm start`

 If you're deploying to a provider like Heroku, or Google App Engine, the SSL endpoint is terminated early and handled by the provider and you may encounter this error `Parse Dashboard can only be remotely accessed via HTTPS`.

 :warning: :warning: Before going further, make sure your server **cannot** be reachable via **HTTP**.
 See the provider documentation for force HTTPS connections to your deployment.